-Pytrends in Python: How to Use Google Trends API for Data Analysis
+Pytrends Tutorial: How to Use the Google Trends API in Python

 pytrends in python